jnalon/fast-fourier-transform/python/README.md

 The scripts in the folder are described below:

-1. `fft.py`: This is the base script, and it has a lot of different implementations to explore some  of the capabilities of the language:
+1. `fft.py`: This is the base script, and it has a lot of different implementations to explore some  of the capabilities of the language.
+The functions in this file implement the Cooley-Tukey decimation-in-time algorithm for vectors of power of two length:

    1.1. `direct_ft`: this function is the base implementation.
 It is a direct translation of the analysis function, and it is not supposed to be very efficient.
 It is implemented using Python native lists, and it's very readable and easy to understand;